-Gresham's offers a significant choice: whether to study the IB or A levels, or a combination of A levels and BTECs.
+Gresham's offers a significant choice: whether to study the IB or A Levels, or a combination of A Levels and BTECs.

 The IB Diploma balances subject choices across different disciplines, and pupils are encouraged to explore aspects of learning and understanding across their choices.
-Each subject requires a short piece of coursework (the Internal Assessment (IA)) and the Extended Essay (EE).
-The six subjects are complemented by the core of Theory of Knowledge, the Extended Essay and Creativity, Activity and Service (CAS).
+Each subject requires a short piece of coursework, the Internal Assessment (IA).
+The six subjects are complemented by the core: Theory of Knowledge; the Extended Essay; and Creativity, Activity and Service (CAS).
 The composition of the IB enables pupils to explore areas of expertise and strength whilst keeping breadth and directed time in their curriculum.
 The six groups are: 1) a Literature or Language course in your first or strongest language; 2) a second or additional Language; 3) a Humanities or Social Science course; 4) a Science; 5) Mathematics; 6) an Arts course (this may be replaced by a second Humanities or Social Science subject, a second experimental Science, or another Language).
 Pupils opting for the IB will study and take exams in six subjects; at least three will be studied at Higher Level (HL) and three at Standard Level (SL), according to the pupil preference.
 The subjects you most wish to study should be selected at Higher Level.
 Pupils normally choose three Higher Level subjects, though more than three may be studied.
 If Maths is selected as a Higher Level subject, you are advised to start on four Higher Level subjects.
 About 30% of pupils begin on four Higher Levels.
-You are strongly advised to check your selection of Mathematics course with the IB Coordinator (Ifutter@greshams.com).
+You are strongly advised to check your selection of Mathematics course with the IB Coordinator, Mrs Futter (Ifutter@greshams.com).

-A levels provide a focused and investigative curriculum from which pupils will see themselves as subject specialists and develop an understanding in a high level of detail.
-Pupils can extend their understanding in a certain area by taking the IB Extended Essay in addition to their A levels.
-Pupils can balance their curriculum by choosing a non-A level course alongside one or two A levels.
+A Levels provide a focused and investigative curriculum from which pupils will see themselves as subject specialists, developing an understanding in real depth and detail.
+Pupils can extend their knowledge in a certain area by taking the IB Extended Essay in addition to their A Levels.
+If they wish, pupils can balance their curriculum by choosing a non-A Level course alongside one or two A Levels.

 The school also offers subjects within the umbrella of BTEC.
-These are Level 3 qualifications and are therefore considered by universities as an equivalent to A levels.
-These courses are assessed differently and do not rely on terminal summative assessments (Upper Sixth Summer Term public exams) as A levels and the IB Diploma do.
+These are Level 3 qualifications and are therefore considered by universities as an equivalent to A Levels.
+These courses are assessed differently and do not rely on final summative assessments (Year 13 exams) as A Levels and the IB Diploma do.
 Assessments are by modules and coursework, and these often contain a practical element.
 These courses offer pupils the opportunity to develop practical skills and experience with a stronger eye on future vocations.

-All pathways are complimented by the academic clinics, societies and enrichment, and the Sixth Form lecture programme.
+All pathways are complimented by academic clinics, teacher and pupil-led clubs and societies, enrichment opportunities, and the Sixth Form lecture programme.